cr0t/lexin/README.md

 You can convert all of them, or just a few selected ones.

-> **It is important** to name output files according to the list of supported languages options (see [`lib/lexin_web/live/components/search_form_component.ex`](lib/lexin_web/live/components/search_form_component.ex#L32-L52) for details).
+> **It is important** to name output files according to the list of supported languages options (see [`lib/lexin_web/live/components/search_form_component.ex`](lib/lexin_web/live/components/search_form_component.ex)).
 Our application filters shown list of languages according to available dictionaries it finds in the corresponding directory.

 You might have similar conversion sequence of commands: